dicksonhk/minimal-p2p-buffer-protocol/README.md

 #### 4.7.2.
 Handshake for Version Negotiation

 - The protocol version and message format are chosen by the Client **before** initiating a handshake, typically by selecting the appropriate Axon Relay endpoint (e.g., via DNS subdomain as described in section 5.1).
+- The handshake **MUST explicitly include** the protocol version (and, if applicable, message format) being used.
+Both Client and Axon Relay **MUST** check these fields during handshake.
 - Both Client and Axon Relay **MUST** use the protocol version and message format associated with the chosen endpoint from the outset.
 - If either party detects a mismatch in protocol version or message format during the handshake, this is an immediate protocol violation.
-- Upon detecting such a mismatch, the Axon Relay _may_ send a `NACK` (`original_packet_type = PacketType::Nack (0xFF)`, `error_code = ErrorCode::ProtocolVersionMismatch (0x01)`) and both parties **MUST** immediately close the connection.
+- Upon detecting such a mismatch, the Axon Relay **MUST** send a `NACK` (`original_packet_type = PacketType::Nack (0xFF)`, `error_code = ErrorCode::ProtocolVersionMismatch (0x01)`) in the transport layer, and then **MUST** close the connection.
+The Client **MUST** also close the connection upon receiving this error.

 #### 4.7.3.
 Handling Different Versions

-- Newer versions should gracefully interact with older versions by restricting to common features negotiated via handshake.
-- Parties should handle unrecognized standard packets not part of the negotiated version as per section 4.4.9.
+- If a version or format mismatch is detected during handshake, the Axon Relay **MUST** send a `NACK` (`original_packet_type = PacketType::Nack (0xFF)`, `error_code = ErrorCode::ProtocolVersionMismatch (0x01)`) in the transport layer and then **MUST** close the connection.
+The Client **MUST** also close the connection upon receiving this error.
+- Implementations **MUST NOT** retain code paths for compatibility with older or future protocol versions.
+The protocol’s minimalistic design requires that only the current version’s logic is implemented.
+This avoids code bloat and maintenance complexity.
+- The version and format are checked before connection establishment, so mismatches are prevented at the handshake.
+If a mismatch is detected, it is a protocol violation and the connection is terminated.
+No compatibility shims or fallback logic should be present.

 #### 4.7.4.
 Negotiation for Optional Standard Features and Non-Standard Packet Types